-With the help of the query command, we can find information about active user sessions on the Remote Desktop Session Host Server.
+With the help of the query command, we can find various information about sessionId, the number of users, session state(active/inactive) etc on the Remote Desktop Session Host Server.
 This command can be used to determine whether a specific user is logged in to a specific Remote Desktop Session Host Server or not.

 It will return the following information:

 - sessionname: Name of the session on Remote Desktop Session Host Server.
 Here, I have rdp-tcp#45